lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Deployment-Activities/ncsa-teststand/index.rst

 Startup LOVE
 ------------

-This needs to be done from lsst-teststand-ts1
+This needs to be done from lsst-teststand-ts1.

-* Uses the ``docker-compose-admin`` scripts in ``ncsa-teststand/lsst-teststand-ts1`` directory
+* Uses the ``docker-compose-admin`` scripts in ``ncsa-teststand/lsst-teststand-ts1`` directory.
     * *./launch_daemon*
-    * Ensure daemon is ready before proceeding
+    * Ensure daemon is ready before proceeding.
     * *./launch_love*

 .. _Deployment-Activities-NTS-TandS-BM-Startup: